Tacoz7183/Allora-Forge-Topic-69-/README.md

 - Download historical data
 - Train the model
 - Prompt you for your wallet mnemonic (24 words)
-- Submit predictions live to the Allora network 🚀
+- Submit predictions live to the Allora network for Topic-69 🚀

 ---